noah-guillory/resume.md/resume.md

 02/2019 - 04/2020 | Kansas City, MO

-- Enabled high availability and performance by working on transaction-based Java backend with clinical data, meeting requirements and fulfilling needs with an effective solution.
+- Enabled high availability and performance by working on transaction-based Java backend with clinical data, while meeting requirements and fulfilling needs with an effective solution.
-- Facilitated onboarding new engineers by creating an automated documentation generation tool for all our code repositories, making it easier for a new team member to get up to speed quicker.
+- Facilitated the onboarding of new engineers by creating an automated documentation generation tool for all the code repositories, enabling new team members to get up to speed quicker.
-- Created end-to-end test suites for our legacy applications, ensuring that our work to add new features did not add regressions.
+- Created end-to-end test suites for the legacy applications, ensuring new features added did not introduce regressions.